 Airport.
-Running like crazy – thanks to Esta we have to pay 30 EUR (35.69 USD) for the transit in the USA.
-If we had known that you also need a visa for a simple transit in the US, that would probably have been different.
-The Esta lady was cool, the check-in lady snotty.
-2 minutes before deadline, we manage to check-in.
-This is just like defusing bombs.
+We have to run like crazy – we totally forgot to get the Esta (30 EUR (35.35 USD)) for the transit in the USA.
+If we had known that you also need a visa for a simple transit in the US, that would probably have been quite different… and more relaxed.
+The lady at the Esta-counter is quite cool, the check-in lady snotty.
+2 minutes before deadline, we finally manage to check-in.
+This is just like defusing bombs in movies – you know?
+When the hero manages to save the day just before the timer hits zero?
 By the way, you should not mention “bomb” in airports.
-The food on the plane is passable, so I’m looking forward to Mexican food.
-A cool Stewardess lets us sit together in some free seats, since we only got some seats apart cause of the late check-in.
-The seats are somewhat small.
-Less than KLM or Etihad.
-I cannot sleep.

 Small airport, huge mall, no transit area.
 Strange.
-The american chocolate bars are great.
+The american chocolate bars are big though.
 Peanutbutter Snickers!
+I didn’t know those existed.
+We get us some of those for our ongoing trip.
 The United Plane for the onward flight is a bit too warm – we are standing for a while already and the turbines are not switched on – so no air conditioning running eighter.

-Immigration counter.
-Approximately 7 US guys in partnerlook-shirts and “drinking 18 #cancun” stand before us.
-Glad to have the transfer to Tulum.
-The driver waits outside.
-Another German couple also.
-It’s pouring.
+We arrive at the immigration counter.
+Approximately 7 US guys in partnerlook-shirts and “drinking 18 #cancun” are standing in front of us.
+I’m quite glad to have already booked the transfer to Tulum via hoppa, too much “Springbreak-vibes” here.
+Our driver waits outside.
+Also another German couple riding along.
+It’s pouring outside.
 Extreme humidity.

 The couple gets out.
 As I’m getting a little hungry, the Snickers-bar with Peanutbutter gets devoured quite fast.
 Awesome.

 Tulum looks at night like Asprovalta, a small holiday village, where my grandma has her holiday house in Greece… except for the huge american cars.
 “Mexico y Nubes”, our hostel, is located a little off Tulum, but quiet and very cozy.
 We fall tired into bed.